YYAppleFan/-MC/README.md

 macOS has an app for apps, it is [Mac App Store](macappstores://itunes.apple.com/cn/app/macos-mojave/id1398502828).
 Like the App Store in iOS,it provides millions of apps for Mac and updates them automatically.
 Though Store can give you safe and high-quality apps, it doesn't have powerful apps like Adobe® Creative Cloud, Microsoft® Office, etc. So how to download the apps?

 ### System Prefences
 System Prefences is a tool to manage your Mac's settings.
-Like the example,to download an app not from Store,follow these steps.
+Like the example,to download an app not from Store, follow these steps.

-1.
+1. Click *Security & Privacy*
+2. Click *General*
+3. Choose *App Store and authenicated developers*

+Then you're done.Easy,right?
+Go on with the following steps and make your Mac prepared.

+#### General
+- Appearance: Choose light or dark mode
+- Automatically hide and show menu bar: This will expand your screen
+- Default Web Browser: Although Safari is fast and power-saving, it doesn't have as many extensions as Chrome.
+However, Chrome may take up your whole RAM and make your Mac hot.
+Select waht you like.

+#### Desktop and Screen Saver
+- Desktop: You can change wallpapers here.
+Different desktops have different wallpapers.
+- Screen Saver: Use *Hot corners* to make screen corners useful.

+#### Dock
+- Magnify: When your mouse is on the dock, the app you point at will magnify in order to make it more visible.
+- Show recent apps in Dock: This may take up more space to show.
+Close it.

 *End of PC part*